Development

 Watching your child grow, learn, and reach new milestones is some of the most fun and delightful moments in parenting.
 Every child, however, develops at their own pace sometimes displaying signs that may indicate a child needs a little extra support.
 Recognizing these “red flags” can help parents, caregivers, and educators to provide appropriate intervention early.
 This article would therefore aim at outlining some of the developmental red flags across different areas and when to look, and why the very early intervention counts.

-Understanding Developmental Milestones and Red Flags
+Understanding Developmental Milestones And Red Flags

 Developmental milestones are such as sitting up, first words, and social interaction.
 Most children develop at their own pace; however, milestones provide a guide of what children have accomplished by their age.
 When the child has difficulty with consistent achievement of these milestones or misses them, this may be an indicator of a developmental delay.